Untold (musician): Change in a Dynamic Environment

 Dunning's latest project marks a return to his own Hemlock Recordings for the first time since 2009.
 Change in a Dynamic Environment is a 3 part EP featuring 3 separate single releases.
 The first Motion The Dance / Luminous was released in April and the second Caslon / Breathe in June, with the third set to follow in July.

 Dunning claims his aim is to "come back and make a statement".
 Resident Advisor awarded the second part 4.5/5 in their review.

 Black Light Spiral

 Black Light Spiral, released in February 2014, is Untold's first album released on Hemlock records.

 The album received a 7.6 rating on the music website Pitchfork, a rating of 9/10 on music website Spin (Album of the month), 4/5 on FACT magazine, 4/5 from Resident Advisor and 8/10 from XLR8R.
-Pitchfork commended Dunning for 'pushing his sound in a fresh direction', whilst SPIN claimed 'There is no album this year with a better handle on how to create and maintain tension".
+Pitchfork commended Dunning for 'pushing his sound in a fresh direction', while SPIN claimed 'There is no album this year with a better handle on how to create and maintain tension".